hayzedDev/nestjs-divic-task/README.md

 The App has 4 mutations (register, login, biometricLogin and addBiometric) and a query (health).

-1. The register mutation is the implementation of a GraphQL mutation for user registration
+1. The "register" mutation is the implementation of a GraphQL mutation for user registration

 2. The "login" mutation is the implementation of a GraphQL mutation for user login using email and password